Distance Formula

 origin is represented by the ordered pair (0,0) while the other point by the ordered pair (6,8)

-Now, we substitute the values into the Distance Formula then simplify to get the distance between the two points in question.
+Now, we substitute these values into the Distance Formula and simplify to find the distance between the two points.

 the distance between (0,0) and (6,8) is 10 units